roeeaharoni/dynmt-py/README.md

 Name|Description
 --- | ---
-  -h --help        |             shows a help message and exits --dynet-mem MEM      |         allocates MEM bytes for dynet --dynet-gpu-ids IDS  |         GPU ids to use --dynet-autobatch AUTO   |     switch auto-batching on --input-dim=INPUT      |       input embeddings dimension [default: 300] --hidden-dim=HIDDEN     |      LSTM hidden layer dimension [default: 100] --epochs=EPOCHS         |      amount of training epochs [default: 1]
+  -h --help        |             shows a help message and exits --dynet-mem MEM      |         allocates MEM bytes for dynet (see dynet's documentation for more details) --dynet-gpus GPUS  |           how many gpus to use (see dynet's documentation for more details) --dynet-devices DEV |          CPU/GPU ids to use (see dynet's documentation for more details) --dynet-autobatch AUTO   |     switch auto-batching on (see dynet's documentation for more details) --input-dim=INPUT      |       input embeddings dimension [default: 300] --hidden-dim=HIDDEN     |      LSTM hidden layer dimension [default: 100] --epochs=EPOCHS         |      amount of training epochs [default: 1]